EN

 From May to October each year, Poti comes alive as a popular seaside resort.
 The Black Sea waters are especially shallow and warm here, making beaches such as Maltakva Beach popular choices for families with young children.
 Of course, there is plenty to entertain adults in Poti as well, with water skiing, jet skiing, sailing, and other water sports on offer.

 Poti is also a great place for foodies.
-Tourists especially love the Megrelian chashushuli (veal with tomatoes), kupati, and elarji.
+Tourists especially love the Megrelian Chashushuli (veal with tomatoes), Kupati, and Elarji.

 The Architecture of Poti